LuisCorralR/InverseAcoustics/MATLAB/regtools/README.md

 # BSD License
-Copyright © 1998, Per Christian Hansen
+Copyright © 1998, Per Christian Hansen<br/>
 Copyright © 2024, Luis Corral

 Redistribution and use in source and binary forms, with or without modification, are permitted provided that the following conditions are met: